 Safe and Free to Try

 While platforms like SmartFolio and robo advisors are relatively new in Canada, it is important to understand that they are a proven model in several other markets.
 Many Americans have been enjoying the benefits of easy, hands-off, low-fee, investing for a decade now.
 Many Canadian investors will also take comfort from the fact that BMO Nesbitt Burns is a safe and well-known brand and that their SmartFolio account will be held at BMO Nesbitt Burns – a member of the Canada Investor Protection Fund (CIPF).

 Creating Your Portfolio

-BMO Financial Group has an in-house advantage when it comes to their portfolio creation because they can exclusively use their own award-winning ETFs created by BMO Global Asset Management.
+BMO Financial Group has an in-house advantage when it comes to its portfolio creation because it can exclusively use its own award-winning ETFs created by BMO Global Asset Management.
 The following ETFs could be used in various weightings when creating your portfolio: